-When set, the BIIC asserts SEL and the appropriate SC<2:0> code following the receipt of an IDENT command.
-This bit affects only the
+When set, the BIIC asserts SEL and the appropriate $SC\langle 2:0\rangle$ code following the receipt of an IDENT command.
+This bit affects only the output of SEL and the IDENT SC code.
+Therefore, the BIIC will always participate in IDENT transactions that select this node even if this enable bit is reset.

-Bit: 10 Name: INVAL Enable (INVALEN) Type: R/W, DCLOC - Disables selection
+Bit: 10 Name: INVAL Enable (INVALEN)

-When set, the BIIC asserts SEL and the appropriate SC<2:0> code following the receipt of an INVAL command.
+When set, the BIIC asserts SEL and the appropriate SC(2:0) code following the receipt of an INVAL command.

-Bit: 9 Name: WRITE Invalidate Enable (WINVALEN) Type: R/W, DCLOC - Special case
+Bit: 9 Name: WRITE Invalidate Enable (WINVALEN)